Multidimensional Graph Neural Networks for Wireless Communications: Practical Issues of using the MD-GNNs

-This suggests that we can make the following tradeoff.
-If one prefers a fast GNN without increasing sample complexity significantly, the permutation of the following sets can be deliberately neglected: a) the sets that are not associated with any input features (e.g., RF chain-set), because neglecting these sets increases hypothetical space with little impact on the sample complexity; b) the sets with few elements (e.g., user-set if users are much fewer than antennas), because the permutations for the elements in these sets are relatively few; c) the sets whose elements are with specific distributions (e.g., the subcarrier-set in frequency-selective channel with a small value of $D$), because the permutable channel samples are few.
+If one prefers a fast GNN without increasing sample complexity significantly, the permutation of the following sets can be deliberately unharnessed: a) the sets that are not associated with any input features (e.g., RF chain-set), because ignoring these sets has little impact on the sample complexity; b) the sets with few elements (e.g., user-set if users are much fewer than antennas), because the permutations for the elements in these sets are relatively few; c) the sets whose elements are with specific distributions (e.g., the subcarrier-set in frequency-selective channel with a small value of $D$), because the permutable channel samples are relatively few.

 This also allows us to trade off the design complexity with sample complexity.
-For example, we can simply use 2D-GNNs for all the problems with more than two sets at the cost of higher sample complexity, without the need to design complicated input, update, and output layers.
-One can also simply use a 1D-GNN for all permutable problems without any further adjustment.
+For example, we can simply use 2D-GNNs for all the problems with more than two sets at the cost of higher sample complexity, without the need to re-design complicated input, update, and output layers.
+One can also simply use a 1D-GNN for all permutable problems.